tmathura/Mancala/README.md

 # Mancala

 The age old Mancala board game written in .NET 6, WPF and C#.
+You can play with another player or against the computer with my take of AI functionality built in.

 ## How to Play Mancala